realA10001986/Dash-Gauges/README.md

 A good first step would be to establish access to the Config Portal in order to configure your Dash Gauges.

-As long as the device is unconfigured, as is the case with a brand new one, or later if it for some reason fails to connect to a configured WiFi network, it starts in "access point" mode, i.e. it creates a WiFi network of its own named "PG-AP".
+As long as the device is unconfigured, as is the case with a brand new one, or later if it for some reason fails to connect to a configured WiFi network, it starts in "access point" mode, i.e. it creates a WiFi network of its own named "DG-AP".
 This is called "Access point mode", or "AP-mode".

 - Power up the device and wait until the startup sequence has completed.
-- Connect your computer or handheld device to the WiFi network "PG-AP".
+- Connect your computer or handheld device to the WiFi network "DG-AP".
 - Navigate your browser to http://gauges.local or http://192.168.4.1 to enter the Config Portal.

 If you want your Dash Gauges to connect to another access point, such as your WiFi network, click on "Configure WiFi".
 The bare minimum is to select an SSID (WiFi network name) and a WiFi password.